SAAkbar/Mission-to-Mars/README.md

 # Mission-to-Mars

-The purpose of this assingment was to learn webscrapping.
+The purpose of this assingment was to learn web scraping.